-This edition of Elementary Classroom Management parallels the fifth edition of Middle and Secondary Classroom Management: Lessons from Research and Practice (Weinstein & Novodvorsky, 2014), so that instructors who are teaching courses that include both elementary and secondary teacher education students can use the two books as a package.
+Elementary Classroom Management parallels the text Middle and Secondary Classroom Management: Lessons from Research and Practice (Weinstein & Novodvorsky, 2014), so that instructors who are teaching courses that include both elementary and secondary teacher education students can use the two books as a package.
 The principles and concepts discussed are the same, but the teachers on whom the companion book is based all work at the middle or secondary level, and the "lessons from research" are based largely on studies conducted in middle schools, junior high, and high school.